ErickWendel/timeline/README.md

 ## Conference Talks

+### 2019-09-20 - Javascript, Azure Cognitive Services and RaspberryPI - Using Javascript to recognise people!  (pt-br)

+<a href="https://abcdevelopers.org/" target="_blank">ABCDev 2019</a>

+<a href="http://bit.ly/abcdev-js-raspberry-facerecognition" target="_blank">slides</a> |  <a href="https://github.com/ErickWendel/timeline/tree/master/2019-09-20-javascript_azure_cognitive_services_and_raspberrypi" target="_blank">photos</a>

+Abstract:

+> Technologies have been increasing our power to develop new applications without a big knowledge of previous concepts.
+Today developers could create their own Machine Learning applications, strong and complex algorithms without knowing what is happening behind the scenes thought APIs.
+This talk will explore the benefits of Cognitive services by showing a real application.
+They will learn how is the most common challenges that we face when we need to depend on third-party APIs and low-cost devices.
+> We will take a look at the following topics:
+> - OpenCV
+> - Challenges and concepts to recognize people
+> - Drawbacks to create a real application
+> - Demos to compare Azure FaceAPIs and OpenCV
+> - How Azure face API helped us to be more productive
+> - How to use text to speech after recognizing someone
+>
+> <b>Links</b>
+>
+> - <a href="https://twitter.com/erickwendel_/status/1175224730267394049" target="_blank">https://twitter.com/erickwendel_/status/1175224730267394049</a>
+>

+_Tags: `node.js`, `raspberrypi`, `azure`, `microsoft`, `opencv`_

+Location: <a href="https://www.google.com/maps/?q=-23.612027,-46.570758" target="_blank">São Caetano do Sul - SP, Brazil</a>.

 ### 2019-09-14 - A vida e as aventuras de um desenvolvedor de Software (pt-br)

 <a href="http://internorte.com.br/" target="_blank">Internorte 2019</a>

+<a href="http://bit.ly/as-aventuras-dev-internorte" target="_blank">slides</a> |  <a href="https://github.com/ErickWendel/timeline/tree/master/2019-09-14-a_vida_e_as_aventuras_de_um_desenvolvedor_de_software" target="_blank">photos</a>

 Abstract: